 CMS states that a group consists of a single Taxpayer identification number (TIN) (with two or more EC (Having at least one MIPS-eligible clinician), as identified by their NPI (National Provider Identifier), who have reassigned their Medicare billing privileges to the TIN.

 The group reporting procedure allows a group of providers to submit their data and have it assessed collectively, which means that each physician in the group will receive the same MIPS Final Score and payment adjustment (even ECs who weren’t in the group during the performance year).

 In general, group scoring treats all of the ECs in the group as if they were one individual.

 In most circumstances, group reporting reduces the amount of effort required.
 It may also be the only technically feasible approach for large organizations.

-The number of patients seen in the practice determines the measure’s qualifying instances, irrespective of which NPI doctor or how many NPIs doctors saw that patient.
+The number of patients seen in the practice determines the measure’s qualifying instances, irrespective of which NPI or how many NPIs saw that patient.

 For instance, Measure 226 requires you to question patients about tobacco use at least once in the two years leading up to the performance year’s eligible visit date.
-If a patient sees provider A in the performance year, the patient is in the denominator for the entire group.
+In the performance year, if a patient sees provider A, the patient is in the denominator for the entire group.
 Provider B will earn “credit” for the quality action if the patient has asked about tobacco usage at a previous year’s visit.

 Suppose provider B also saw the patient throughout the performance year.
 In that case, the patient is only reported ONCE for the group, and the group is given credit for the patient’s quality action.

-CMS will calculate the All-Cause Hospital Readmission Measure automatically for any group of 16 or more providers with more than 200 eligible instances, and it will contribute toward their Quality score.
+CMS (Centers for Medicare & Medicaid Services) will calculate the All-Cause Hospital Readmission Measure automatically for any group of 16 or more providers with more than 200 eligible instances, and it will contribute toward their Quality score.
 The following measure does not apply to individual providers.